-The discount rate used to measure the total pension liability was 7.5 percent for all defined benefit plans.
+The discount rate used to measure the total pension liability was 7.5 percent for all defined benefit plans for fiscal years 2017 and 2016.
 The projection of cash flows used to determine the discount rates assumed that employer contributions will continue to follow the current funding policies.
 Based on those assumptions, the fiduciary net position for each defined benefit pension plan was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rates of return on pension plan investments were applied to all periods of projected benefit payments to determine the total pension liabilities of each plan.